View the current warnings for Victoria

 - Weather

 - Cloudy.
-The chance of a thunderstorm in the morning and afternoon.
+Near 100% chance of showers.
+The chance of a thunderstorm in the west in the evening.

 - Winds